WHAT WE DO …

 We do school holiday programmes, events and festivals aplenty.

 Sustainable Whanganui applied for and was awarded a WDC Community Contract which it used to commission this mural for the Whanganui Resource Recovery Centre.
 Created by local artist/designer Cecelia Kumeroa (IHI Design Studio) it incorporates many local taonga and motifs.
-As you exit the 24-hour recycling drive-through, you can appreciate this beautiful mural on the facing fence.

 Sustainable Whanganui advocates to local and regional Council and government on matters of the environment and sustainability.